 Many colleges offer Master of Architecture programs to cater to students at different levels who may or may not have had previous architectural training.
 Students take part in many studio classes that emphasize practical design and learn about trends in architecture.
 Those who already have professional degrees may be able to specialize in particular areas, such as metropolitan planning or green construction.

-After graduation and before being eligible for licensure, architecture graduates must work as interns for at least three years.
-Internships completed during college training typically count toward the required three years.
 Some architects are self-employed and others work for architectural firms or government organizations.
 Consequently, required experience can range from 3-10 years, depending on the size of the company and individual responsibility level.
-Prior experience with specific project designs, such as schools or hospitals, may also be necessary.
+Prior experience with specific project designs, such as schools or hospitals may also be necessary.

 Every state requires architects to obtain licensure.
 In order to qualify for this licensure, applicants must pass the Architect Registration Exam, have earned a professional architecture degree and completed three years of internship training.
 In order to maintain licensure, architects must fulfill continuing education requirements every 1-2 years.

 Licensed architects can earn voluntary certifications from the National Council of Architectural Registration Boards (www.ncarb.org).
 Some employers may also prefer architectural applicants with a Leadership in Energy and Environmental Design (LEED) certification, which is offered by the Green Building Certification Institute (www.gbci.org).

 Students interested in becoming a licensed architect will be able to do so by entering either a Bachelor of Science in architecture or the Bachelor of Architecture degree program; they also have the option of continuing on to each their Master of Architecture degree.
 Licensure is required to work as an architect and continuing education to renew licensure will be required every 1-2 years.